ChrisPritchard/golang-shellcode-runner/README.md

 ### Process Injection

 Provide a process ID with `-p`.
-The process must be one you either created or otherwise have the writes to mess with.
+The process must be one you either created or otherwise have the rights to mess with.
 I tested with notepad, grabbing its PID from task manager.

 The following APIs are invoked to run the shellcode inside the target process: